Longer lines approved for fast Clown Race

 The proposal was offered by John Thompson.

 The vote to approve the 60-foot line length requirement was unanimous.
 No "no" votes were received.

 Amends rule No. 2.1 by changing the length of lines specified.

-NOTE: This proposal does not change the Sportsman version of Clown Race, which would remain on 52-foot lines.
+NOTE: This change does not affect the Sportsman version of Clown Race, which remains on 52-foot lines.